artoolkit/ARToolKit5/README.txt

 	Windows: Microsoft Visual Studio 2013 and Microsoft Visual Studio 2010 SP1 are supported.
 The free Microsoft Visual Studio Express Edition will also work.
 	Mac OS X: Xcode tools v5.1 under Mac OS X 10.9 or later is required.
 Xcode 6 under Mac OS X 10.10 is recommended.
 Xcode may be obtained free from Apple at http://developer.apple.com/xcode/.
-	Linux: GCC 4.6 is required.
-Clang 3.6 or later is recommended.
+	Linux: clang and libc++-dev are required. clang-3.6 or later is recommended.

   Where ARToolKit libraries require external DLLs, these are generally supplied with ARToolKit.
 Exceptions are listed below.